Faculty Organized Panels

 - Enter abstract text.

-Once approved, students will be able to register for the panel by selecting the title from a pull-down list.
+Once approved, students will then be able to register for the panel you created by selecting the title from a pull-down list.

 Sample Panel Abstract from SOAR